moderne-vulnerability-fixes-june2022/sling-org-apache-sling-feature-extension-apiregions/README.md

 is reported.
   * Configuration parameters:
   * `regions`: a comma separated list of regions to check.
 If not specified all regions found are checked.
 This configuration item can be used to exclude certain regions from the check.
+  * `definingFeatures`: comma separated list the features IDs that are allowed to define the API.
+If overlapping exports are done into the selected regions from other features this will cause an error.
+The suffix `*` is supported as a wildcard at the end of the feature ID.
+If this configuration is not specified, the list of defining features is built up from all features that opt-in to the API regions and ones that don't opt-in are assumed to be non-defining.
   * `warningPackages`: if packages listed here are found to overlap, a warning instead of an error is reported.
 Supports either literal package names (e.g. `javax.servlet`) or wildcards with an asterisk at the end (e.g. `javax.*`).
   * `ignoredPackages`: packages listed here are completely ignored in the analysis.
 Supports literal package names or wildcards with an asterisk at the end.